Miami, Oklahoma: Government

 As of 2023, the city is represented in the Oklahoma House of Representatives by Republican Steve Bashore, and in the Oklahoma Senate by Republican Micheal Bergstrom.
 The city lies within Oklahoma's 2nd congressional district, represented by Josh Brecheen since 2023.

 Transportation

 Miami is on Interstate 44 and U.S. Route 69, and is approximately 2 mi from U.S. Route 59.

-Pelivan Transit, owned and operated by Grand Gateway EDA & Northeast Oklahoma Tribal Transit Consortium, provides a trolley loop in Miami, as well as certain on-demand bus services.
+Pelivan Transit, owned and operated by Grand Gateway EDA and Northeast Oklahoma Tribal Transit Consortium, provides a trolley loop in Miami, as well as certain on-demand bus services.

 Miami is served by Miami Regional Airport (KMIO; FAA Identifier MIO), with a 5020 ft paved runway.
 Commercial air transportation is available from Joplin Regional Airport in Missouri, about 34 mi northeast, or the larger, Tulsa International Airport, about 85 mi southwest.

 Coleman Theatre and historical buildings

-Miami and Ottawa County, together with nearby Delaware County, Oklahoma to the south, attract numerous tourists to the state.
+Miami and Ottawa County, together with nearby Delaware County, Oklahoma, to the south, attract numerous tourists to the state.
 These counties combined make up the third-largest tourism destination in the state, following only the Oklahoma City and Tulsa metropolitan areas.